 One-Way ANOVA

-While reflecting on table 11, its significance value is computed as 0.571, which is lower than the threshold value of 0.05.
+While reflecting on Table 11, its significance value is computed as 0.571, lower than the threshold value of 0.05.
 Thus, the null hypothesis is accepted in the model where no mean value difference exists in the Professional's efficiency among all the groups.

 Table 12 reflects the robust test for equality of means regarding professional efficiency based on the six hospitals.
 The significance value is 0.572, which indicates acceptance of the null hypothesis where the means of all the groups are equal.